-- 7.1 Tameside College is committed to helping students succeed.
-We monitor the engagement of students to provide support where it is needed.
-When students remain actively engaged with their studies, they are more likely to succeed. - 7.2 The reasons we encourage active engagement are: - Active engagement with study helps increase the prospects for a successful outcome for you and can help you engage and progress. - The college required by the Higher Education and Research Act 2017 to report HESA data on attendance. - Students in receipt of funding through Student Finance England have specific conditions attached to their funding, including that their institution reports details of study engagement. - At three points in each academic year, the college is required to report to Student Finance the status of each student in receipt of funding. - Lack of engagement can have a negative impact on other students. - Progression, achieving to the best of your ability. - Staff being able to identify support requirements needed. - 7.3 Tameside College defines active engagement as interaction with the services provided by the college to enable them to complete the course or module of study unless the student has been granted a deferral in study. - 7.4 To prove active engagement students must: - complete activities set by their teachers. - submit any assessments that are part of their course assessment. - access course material - attend tutorials. - engaging with Student Support Teams re. academic progress, formal assessments. - engage with Student Voice activities such as surveys.
+- 7.1 We are committed to helping you succeed.
+We monitor the engagement of all students to provide support where it is needed.
+When you remain actively engaged with your studies, you are more likely to succeed. - 7.2 The reasons we encourage active engagement are: - Active engagement with study helps increase the prospects for a successful outcome for you and can help you engage and progress. - We are required by the Higher Education and Research Act 2017 to report HESA data on attendance. - If you are in receipt of funding through Student Finance England you may have specific conditions attached to your funding, including that your institution reports details of study engagement. - At three points in each academic year, we are required to report to Student Finance the status of each student in receipt of funding. - Lack of engagement can have a negative impact on other students. - Progression, achieving to the best of your ability. - Staff being able to identify support requirements needed. - 7.3 We define active engagement as interaction with the services provided by us to enable you to complete the course or module of study unless you have been granted a deferral in study. - 7.4 To prove active engagement, you must: - complete activities set by your teachers. - submit any assessments that are part of your course assessment. - access course material - attend tutorials. - engaging with Student Support Teams re. academic progress, formal assessments. - engage with Student Voice activities such as surveys.

-- engage with the college's policies and procedures. - responding to communications - communicating your needs and concerns to the College so support can be put in place. - 7.5 The college will confirm active engagement through monthly checks conducted by the HE Quality Officer.
+- engage with the college's policies and procedures. - responding to communications - communicating your needs and concerns to the College so support can be put in place. - 7.5 We will confirm active engagement through monthly checks conducted by the HE Quality Officer.
 The HE Quality Officer will have meetings monthly with the Quality Team to review progress and attendance, and identifying what support has been provided.